While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 Overcoming data dominance

-Mega Corp Inc. floods your market with thousands of jobs across its huge network in your area.
+Mega Corp Inc. floods your market with thousands of jobs across its huge network in your location.
 But you’re a mid-sized company with a few hundred employees.

 Large organizations can overwhelm your market.
-AI weighs this data accordingly, ensuring that big employers don’t skew pricing.
+AI weighs this data accordingly, ensuring that big employers don’t skew benchmarks.

-If you’re going to do AI market pricing, the next step is choosing the right vendor.
+If you’re going use AI for market pricing, the next step is choosing the right vendor.
 But these tools aren’t created equally, and selecting the best partner is more than just comparing features.

-It means understanding how the technology works and the data it relies on.
+It means understanding how the technology works and the data it depends on.

 Questions to ask your vendor